 One of my favorite “vintage discoveries” is when I find a piece of DEADSTOCK VINTAGE.

 It’s like finding a diamond amongst the jewels: I’m already so satisfied with the vintage finds I’m discovering, but then I see a shimmer that truly makes my heart beat faster — a piece of vintage with the original tags.

-When thrifting or shopping vintage and you find a piece of vintage (clothing at least 20 years old, or roughly from the early ’90s and earlier) with its original tags still on, you’ve encountered what the industry refers to as DEADSTOCK.
+When you engage in the business of thrifting or shopping vintage and you find a piece of vintage clothing (at least 20 years old, or roughly from the early ’90s and earlier) with its original tags still on, you’ve encountered what the industry refers to as deadstock.

 Other vintage dealers may refer to dead/livestock as “New Old Vintage” or “Never Off the Shelves,” abbreviated with the acronym NOS.

 In an age of fast fashion and fleeting trends, deadstock vintage stands as a testament to the enduring appeal of timeless elegance – not only regarding the clothing itself, but also in the stories it can tell.

 Just imagine possessing a piece of untouched history, a fashion relic that’s frozen in time.

 Let’s be honest for a second – today’s quality of clothes cannot compare to the craftmanship of deadstock items.
 These items were made during a time when when garments were cherished, with every stitch boasting dedication and skill, far different than most items selling today.